Why Do People Buy B2B Service Contracts

 1. Too much hassle.
 Customers want their service provider to take full responsibility for quickly solving their problems.
 For them, managing the resolution process is a real hassle.
 They feel that the service provider is forcing them to do what they perceive as one of the reasons they purchased the service contract, which equates to low performance against expectations.

-Transaction surveys can help you determine if your processes and people are letting your customers down.
+Transaction surveys can help determine if your processes and people are letting your customers down.
 You will quickly learn whether they are happy or whether you need to redesign processes, retrain or replace people, or both.

 1. Uptime fails to meet expectations.
 Frequently, when employees recommend the purchase of capital equipment (hardware and software), they feel like they are playing a game called “You Bet Your Job.”
 If their recommendation is accepted and the equipment fails to meet expectations, then at best, they use bad judgment and could lose their job.
 Customers protect themselves by purchasing a service contract.
 If you do not help them meet the CapEx assumptions, they have choices: